Chart Color Schemes

 Mortdale - Oatley's population is slightly older than the national pattern

-The median age in Mortdale - Oatley is 39 years, which is higher than Greater Sydney's average of 37 years and close to Australia's national average of 38 years.
-The 65-74 age group is notably over-represented in Mortdale-Oatley at 10.2%, compared to Greater Sydney's average.
-Conversely, the 25-34 age group is under-represented at 12.6%.
-Post-census data from 2021 shows that the 15-24 age group has grown from 11.6% to 12.9%, while the 35-44 age group has declined from 15.2% to 14.0%.
-Population forecasts for 2041 indicate significant demographic changes in Mortdale-Oatley, with the 75-84 age group expected to grow by 64% (553 people), reaching 1,420 from 866.
-Residents aged 65 and older will represent 72% of this growth.
-Meanwhile, the 0-4 and 5-14 age groups are anticipated to experience population declines.
+The median age in Mortdale-Oatley is 39 years, slightly higher than Greater Sydney's average of 37 years and close to Australia's national average of 38 years.
+Compared to Greater Sydney, the 65-74 age group is notably higher at 10.2% locally, while the 25-34 age group is lower at 12.6%.
+According to data from the 2021 Census, the 15-24 age group has increased from 11.6% to 12.9%, and the 35-44 age group has declined from 15.2% to 14.0%.
+By 2041, significant demographic changes are forecast for Mortdale-Oatley.
+The 75-84 age group is expected to grow by 64%, reaching 1,420 people from 866.
+Residents aged 65 and older will represent 72% of the anticipated population growth.
+Conversely, the 0-4 and 5-14 age groups are projected to experience population declines.